Harshavarthan07/dice-game/README.md

 # dice-game
-A Simple Dice game developed with Html, Css and Javascript.
+A Simple Dice game developed with Html, CSS and Javascript.